AdobeDocs/advertising.en/help/privacy/ccpa/ccpa-opt-out-of-sale.md

 >
 >Users remain in CCPA opt-out-of-sale segments indefinitely.

-1. Log into the advertiser's account in Advertising DSP at [https://advertising.adobe.com/](https://advertising.adobe.com/).
+1. Log in to the advertiser's account in Advertising DSP at [https://advertising.adobe.com/](https://advertising.adobe.com/).
 1. [Create a CCPA opt-out-of-sale segment, and implement the segment pixel to capture the opt-out requests](/help/dsp/audiences/ccpa-opt-out-segment-create.md).

 ### Method 2: Communicate CCPA Opt-Out-of-Sale Requests Using the Adobe Experience Platform Privacy Service API